Mu2e/Offline/DQMHelpers/README.md

 `CRVDQM.fcl` are therefore `CRVDigiDQM` / `CRVStatusDQM`, so the directory name is the same either way.

-`CRVDQM.fcl` is the only FCL in this package: digi and status always run together in one job, into one file.
+`CRVDQM.fcl` runs digi and status together in one job, into one file.
 Running one side alone is a matter of dropping the other module from `physics.ana`, not a separate config to keep in step.

+`CRVRecoDQM.fcl` is separate from it because the **input tier** differs, not because of a preference: digis and ROC status come off a raw/dig file, while coincidence clusters exist only after reco.
+It also needs `Services.Reco` for `fillSectorMPV`, which `CRVDQM.fcl` deliberately does without.

 ## CRVDigiDQM